spicybung/DemonFF/README.md

 ## Acknowledgments

 - Special thanks to the Blender community and contributors.
-- The GTA modding community as a whole.
+- The GTA modding community.
 - The GTA Mods Wiki for being a huge considerate help in figuring things, such as data structures, out.
 - Kam, The_Hero, Goldfish, and more for their contributions to Grand Theft Auto & Renderware modding.
-- Parik27, Psycrow & many others for their work on DragonFF Blender Add-on, which without would have made this impossible at the start.
+- Parik27, Psycrow & many others for their work on DragonFF Blender Add-on, which without would have made this impossible.
 - Beckzy, as well as others from the SAMP/open.mp community for their testing & patience.
 - The SkR community, for their insipiration.
 - Many other special people.